jefrydco/jefrydco/contents/blogs/struktur-html5-part-2/index.en.md

 > Read the first part here, [Good HTML5 Structure - Part 1](/en/blog/struktur-html5-part-1)

-Hello friends, this time I continue the discussion yesterday about a good HTML5 structure.
+Hello my friends, this time I continue the discussion yesterday about a good HTML5 structure.
 After reviewing the HTML5 structure from the declaration of the HTML type to the `</head>` closing tag, now the discussion starts from the opening tag `<body>` to the closing HTML tag `</html>`.

 Previously I wanted to remind once again that the purpose of HTML5 was to make WWW more meaningful and easy to understand, both by humans and search engines.
 Because of that, there are several new tags that define something specific according to its function.